min2ha/ukwa-site/content/target/55076/index.en.md

   "subject": "IT Collection"
 }

-# Library Carpentry: Introduction to web scraping on Github

 Web scraping is the process of extracting data from websites.
 Library Carpentry is software skills training aimed at the needs and requirements of library professionals.